muhammadtaimoor145/STATISTICAL-MODELING/README.md

 # STATISTICAL-MODELING

-This project focuses on analyzing a Social Media Marketing dataset to assist marketers in designing effective marketing strategies.
-The project involves various statistical analyses, including variance testing and demographic proportion analysis, to provide actionable insights for targeted marketing.
+This project involves a statistical analysis of a Social Media Marketing dataset to assist marketers in designing effective and targeted marketing strategies.
+The dataset contains user demographic and financial information, as well as their purchasing behavior, providing insights for optimizing marketing campaigns.

 **Objectives**

-Determine Variance Equality: Analyze if the variances between different groups (e.g., age, gender, or engagement levels) are statistically equal.
+Analyze Variance Equality: Test if variances in purchasing behavior are equal across different demographic groups.

-Calculate Proportion of Male and Female Users: Understand the demographic distribution of users across the dataset.
+Calculate Proportion of Male and Female Users: Understand the gender distribution and its impact on purchasing decisions.

-Provide Data-Driven Insights: Help marketers make informed decisions based on statistical evidence.

-**Dataset**

-The dataset contains various features related to social media marketing, such as user demographics, engagement metrics, and marketing campaign details.
+Explore Relationships: Investigate how age and estimated salary influence purchasing behavior.

+Provide Actionable Insights: Offer data-driven recommendations for marketers to design effective campaigns.

 **Technologies Used**

-Python: Core language for data analysis and statistical modeling.
+Python: Core language for statistical analysis and modeling.

 Jupyter Notebook: Interactive environment for running and documenting the analysis.